 Perhaps you or a loved one was injured because a physician or medical facility failed to inform you of an abnormal test result.
 Seek legal recourse immediately, any delay can mean losing your right to reimbursement of harms and losses.
 In Michigan, for instance, a medical malpractice lawsuit generally must be brought by the patient no later than 2 years after the medical error or it is barred forever.
 In cases involving failure to notify the patient of an abnormal test result, the time for filing a lawsuit may under exceptional circumstances be slightly longer where there is delay in discovery of the error.
 In rare circumstances, an undiscovered error may be brought within six months of when the patient discovers or should have discovered the error, so long as the lawsuit is filed in court no later than six years after the error happened.

 At Buchanan Firm, our combined legal-medical team has decades of experience successfully handling medical malpractice cases, including cases involving failure to communicate to the patient abnormal test results.
 We have medical and legal professionals on staff to talk with you and promptly review your claim.
-Our team quickly and efficiently assess the medical facts and takes immediate action to protect your legal rights.
+Our Michigan medical malpractice lawyers quickly and efficiently assess the medical facts and takes immediate action to protect your legal rights.